HMS Penn (G77): Construction and career

-Penn was ordered under the Wartime Emergency Programme and was laid down at the Newcastle-on-Tyne yard of Vickers Armstrong on 26 December 1939.
+Penn was ordered under the Wartime Emergency Programme and was laid down at the High Walker yard of Vickers-Armstrongs on 26 December 1939.
 Penn was launched on 12 February 1941.
 She was commissioned into the fleet on 10 February 1942.
 In that year she was adopted by the borough of Camberwell in London as part of Warship Week.

 Penn was involved in Operation Pedestal, a convoy to bring much needed reinforcements to Malta.
 Captained by Acting Commander James Hamilton Swain, during the course of this operation, Penn helped bring the damaged SS Ohio with her vital supplies of fuel into Grand Harbour, Valletta.
 Commander Swain was mentioned in dispatches and was also awarded the Distinguished Service Order (DSO) for the part he played in Operation Pedestal.

 On 16/17 October 1943 Penn with the destroyer Jervis sank the German submarine chaser UJ-2109 at Kalymnos.
 On 7 November 1943 Penn with sister ship Pathfinder sank the German submarine trap GA45 off Amorgos, Greece.

 On 15 June 1945, Penn with the destroyer Paladin, sank a Japanese landing craft off the Northwest coast of Sumatra.

 In November 1945 Penn was in the East Indies, being used as an Air Target Ship.
 In February 1947 she was still part of the British Pacific Fleet and was attached to the 4th Submarine Flotilla.
 At the end of the year she returned to the UK and reduced to reserve at Harwich.

 In April 1949 she was used for ship target trials and damage control trials.
 She was sold for scrap on 30 October 1950 and broken up at Troon.